mikhailxyz/certora-tutorials/09.Lesson_HighLevelProperties/ThinkingPropertiesExercise/EnglishAuction/auction_properties.md

 - Monotonicity of the highest bid
 - bids[bidder] decreased -> withdraw function was called
 - bids[bidder] increased -> deposit function was called
+- 2 - if the auction was started, start() was called
 <!-- - Payment remains constant for a given auction
 - total supply goes up only
 - can be only closed through `close()` method